profsmith89/ctps/_sources/chap11.md

 It is worth reviewing the terminology I mentioned in Chapter 1.
 In the function `dogwalk`, `my_city` is an object, and this object has a set of attributes associated with it.
 For example, the attribute `start` is a _data attribute_ (i.e., it names a data object) and the attributes `possible_moves`, `move`, and `mark` are _function attributes_ (also called methods that we call like a function).
 ```

 The algorithm in the function `dogwalk` builds upon that in `walk.py`.
 It sets the current state (i.e., `cur_loc`) to the starting location in the city, and then it falls into a while-loop that iterates until this current state matches our goal.
 Inside the loop, we call `my_city.possible_moves`, which returns the list of possible moves we can make from our current location.
-This method's second argument is the character we use to mark already-visited locations in the city, as you see on line 29; we don't want those spots as possible locations for our next move.
+This method's second argument is the character we use to mark already-visited locations in the city; these marks are made on line 29.
 With a valid list of possible moves, the algorithm randomly picks one and moves there (lines 25-26).
 Of course, it can make a move only if Cosmo isn't at a dead end, which is the check on lines 21-22.
 Finally, line 32 prepares the algorithm to repeat these actions with the new location where Cosmo moved.

 Here's the `main` function in `dogwalk.py` that builds a small, regular city and then has Cosmo go for a walk.